PROBIC/mGEMS/README.md

 This will create the <group name>_1.fastq.gz and <group name>_2.fastq.gz files in the outfolder, which you can assemble with your assembler of choice.

+# License
+The source code from this project is subject to the terms of the MIT license.
+A copy of the MIT license is supplied with the project, or can be obtained at https://opensource.org/licenses/MIT.